nirvaansinghpahwa-eng/pwn.college_nirvaan/Linux_Luminarium/02_Pondering_Paths/06_Implicit_Relative_Paths.md

 ```

 ## What I learned
-How to use relative path to invoke a file.
+How to use implicit relative paths to invoke a file.

 ## Incorrect tangents
 None